harryhanYuhao/guide_for_self_studying_programming/src/appendix/writing_guide.md

 ## Succinct

 A succint passage is an informative passage that is short.
-The goal is to express the same information in fewest words.
+The goal is to express the same information in fewest words without losing any quality or making the writing awkward.

 Here is a non-succint passage:

-> The common standard for succinct writings is that it can express a lot of information in relatively small number of words, while at the same time expressing the same idea without losing any details.
+> The common standard for a piece of succinct writings is that it can express a lot of information in relatively small number of words, while at the same time expressing the same idea without losing any details or make the writing bad in expression.

+In general I believe all writing shall be succinct, particularly technical writings.